CloudLabs-Samples/EduLabs/Hashicorp/Azure/Getting Started with Terraform.md

 # Module 1: Getting Started with Terraform

-In this module, the user will learn about what are Infrastructure as Code(IaC) tools, and how Terraform can be used as an IaC tool.
+In this module, you will learn about what are Infrastructure as Code(IaC) tools, and how Terraform can be used as an IaC tool.

 ## What is Infrastructure as Code with Terraform?